quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Streams are meaningful only to the application; since stream information is carried inside QUIC's encryption boundary, no information about the stream(s) whose frames are carried by a given packet is visible to the network.
-Therefore stream multiplexing is not intended to be used for differentiating streams in terms of network treatment.
+Therefore, stream multiplexing is not intended to be used for differentiating streams in terms of network treatment.
 Application traffic requiring different network treatment should therefore be carried over different five-tuples (i.e. multiple QUIC connections).
 Given QUIC's ability to send application data in